-This post was originally published 5 August, 2020 but has been updated 5 May, 2021 to reflect important changes to Pandora policy.
+This post was originally published 5 August, 2020 and was updated 5 May, 2021 to reflect important changes to Pandora policy.
+Here on 10 September, 2023 with the recent release of a massive ‘Diamonds by Pandora’ collection we update this page again.

 Are Pandora Diamonds real?

-Yes, we know diamonds are forever, and with Pandora’s announcement they will use lab-created diamonds, does this really mean that diamonds are for everybody?
+Yes, we know diamonds are forever, and with Pandora’s announcement in 2021 that they will use lab-created diamonds exclusively, does this really mean that diamonds are for everybody?
+In 2023, with the release of a huge collection of Diamonds by Pandora jewellery does this put beautiful diamond Pandora jewellery within reach of all Pandora collectors?

 The simple answer is yes, diamonds created in a lab have the same optical, physical and chemical properties as mined diamonds.
 Inside this post we will look at 9 reasons why lab-created diamonds are the best choice ethically, environmentally and for your pocket.

 Prior to the 4th May 2021, all Pandora diamonds were sourced from diamond mines.
-Starting with Pandora Brilliance and moving forward all newly released diamond jewellery will be with lab-created diamonds.
+Starting with Pandora Brilliance in 2020 and moving forward all newly released ‘Diamonds By Pandora’ jewellery will be with lab-created diamonds.

 Top 9 Diamonds By Pandora Facts

 1) Lab-created diamonds are fundamentally the same as mined diamonds

 An interesting article in Forbes on the FTC (USA Federal Trade Commission) states that, “A diamond is a diamond no matter whether it is grown in a lab or comes out of the ground.”
 The FTC themselves say that, “the Commission no longer defines a ‘diamond’ by using the term ‘natural’ because it is not longer accurate to define diamonds as ‘natural’ when it is possible to create products that have essentially the same optical, physical and chemical properties as mined diamonds.”